shocnt/workshop-apjsme/index.rst

 Getting Start
 ---------------

-Welcome to lab for APJ SE
+Welcome to labs for APJ SE

 Labs we have